vderckdeveloper/Portfolio_Client/README.md

 **`✅ This is a developer portfolio & blog project made with create-next-app ✅`**

 Hey, there!
 I'm Seungmin Lee and I gotta say, I realized i need a new dev portfolio along with a tool to share my knowledge with others.
 Of course, putting it together was a whole vibe.
-This project?
-It’s not just some academic exercise.
-It’s where my code meets creativity, fueled by dedication 🔥, late-night munchies 🌃 and the relentless pursuit of love 💞 toward programming.
+This project? it’s where my code meets creativity, fueled by dedication 🔥, late-night munchies 🌃 and the relentless pursuit of love 💞 toward programming.

-Alright, so it didn’t take forever to build, but it’s packed with all the fun, challenges, and aha moments I’ve had along the way.
+Alright, so it didn’t take forever to build, but it’s packed with all the fun, challenges, and aha moments.
 It’s like my digital diary but in code.
-Every piece of it tells a story of those "Let's just try this" ideas and "Oh cool, that actually worked! 💡" moments.
+Every piece of it tells a story of those "Let's just try this" ideas and "Oh cool, that actually worked! 💡"

-Through this journey, I realized coding isn’t just about getting the job done.
-It’s about those small victories 🎯, the times you wanna high-five yourself because something finally works.
-It’s a bit of dedication, a sprinkle of frustration, and a whole lot of joy 💕

 So, kick back, have a look, and enjoy the ride through my coding adventure.
 And hey, if there’s one thing I’d love for you to take away from this, it’s that I’m all in on this **`programming gig 👨💖`**.